 Many investors focus on building long-term wealth through capital appreciation as their top objective.
-However, adding an income component to your portfolio may unlock a wealth of additional benefits, including stability, flexibility and the potential to enhance your overall financial well-being.
+However, adding an income component to your portfolio may unlock a wealth of additional benefits, including a degree of stability, flexibility and the potential to enhance your overall financial well-being.

 The Rationale for Income Investing